jeertmans/manim-slides/paper/paper.md

 # Example usage

-We have used an manim-presentation for our presentation at the COST Interact, hosted in Lyon, 2022, and
+We have used manim-presentation for our presentation at the COST Interact, hosted in Lyon, 2022, and
 [available online](https://eertmans.be/research/cost-interact-presentation/).
 This experience highly motivated the development of Manim Slides, and our